fmi-basel/LSTree/README.md

 conda activate lstree
 ```

-> :warning: **GPU support via Cuda**: we have tested LSTree using specific version for NVIDIA cudatoolkit (version 10.7) and NVIDIA CUDA® Deep Neural Network library (cuDNN) (version 7) library that work with Tensorflow 2.3, which is accordance to the guidelines from Tensorflow, as specified their [website](https://www.tensorflow.org/install/source#gpu).
+> :warning: **GPU support via Cuda**: we have tested LSTree using specific version for NVIDIA cudatoolkit (version 10.7) and NVIDIA CUDA® Deep Neural Network library (cuDNN) (version 7) libraries that work with Tensorflow 2.3.
+This is in accordance to the guidelines from Tensorflow, as specified their [website](https://www.tensorflow.org/install/source#gpu).
 Therefore it is recommended that you have the right NVIDA driver - according to [wandb.ai](https://wandb.ai/wandb/common-ml-errors/reports/How-to-Correctly-Install-TensorFlow-in-a-GPU-Enabled-Laptop--VmlldzozMDYxMDQ) it should be 418.x or higher.
 For more information please visit the [tensorflow.org](https://www.tensorflow.org/) website.
 Considering the NVIDA driver to be already installed, please install the cuda related libraries via:

 ```bash
 conda install cudatoolkit=10.1 cudnn=7